elenatorro/e-journal/README.md

 * I've finished the exercise "Exercise Title".
 ```

+You can use this calendar as a TODO list with deadlines, but I do prefer to use it as a tracker of things I have already accomplished.
+I prefer seing this done than things that are still to be done.

 ### Lesson:

 1. In the RESOURCES.md file, keep a list with all the links you've used.
 Rank them with stars (`*`) from 1 to 5, where 5 is the maximum positive score you can give to rank this resource.